v2south/BinBayes/README.md

 .
 .
 ```
-Suppose we are interested in comparing model 1 and model 2 with logit link function, We can first compute BIC and WAIC for both models.
+Suppose we are interested in comparing model 1, which has no effect of the experimental condition and model 2, which has fixed effect for the experimental condition with logit link function, we can first compute BIC and WAIC for both models.

 ```